w3shaman/diabetes-detection/README.md

 python diabetes_early_detection.py --mode restapi
 ``

+## Save and Load Training Model
+We can also save then load the training model later so the application doesn't have to do the training process on every start.

+For saving the generated training model, please add the following parameter when running the application.

+``
+--generate-pickle models/diabetes_early_detection.pkl
+``

+For loading the generated training model, we can add the following parameter instead of the above.

+``
+--load-pickle models/diabetes_early_detection.pkl
+``

 ## Dataset source
 The dataset for generating the machine learning model is taken from the following URL: